quirinarguez/CDR_Portfolios/README.md

 conda activate cdr_portfolio_model
 ```

-Additionally to these requirememts, to solve the mixed-integer linear programming problem, this code uses Gurobi's solver, available through an academic license at: https://www.gurobi.com/academia/academic-program-and-licenses/
+Additionally to these requirements, to solve the mixed-integer linear programming problem, this code uses Gurobi's solver, available through an academic license at: https://www.gurobi.com/academia/academic-program-and-licenses/

 ## Replicating Results